 Medicare Part B brand drugs with a generic available may not be covered.
-Most drugs are not covered.
+Most drugs are not covered under Medicare Part B.

 Certain Part B prescription drugs may require step therapy.
 In addition to the Part B prescription drug cost-sharing amount, you may also pay the cost-sharing amount that applies to primary care provider services, specialist services or outpatient hospital services, depending on where the Part B prescription drug is administered.